Study for a prestigious MA in Education by distance learning

 - Assessment: Issues and Practice

 MODE(S) of delivery Face-to-Face; Online TERM(S) Face to Face: Autumn (October - December); Online: Spring (January - March) DAY/TIME Wednesdays, 5.30 – 8.30pm (Face to Face version) MODULE DESCRIPTION This module aims to deepen participants' understanding of the different purposes of assessment and the underlying theoretical concepts in the field.
 It addresses both summative ('assessment of learning') and formative ('assessment for learning') uses.
-Some of the key features of summative assessment that will be explored include: validity, standards setting, marking, comparability and grading.
-Formative issues include validity, learning intentions, feedback and peer/self assessment ASSESSMENT This module is assessed 1000-word critical review of a module reading plus a 4000-word critical analysis of an assessment practice, programme or policy with which you have been involved.
-SPECIAL ENTRY REQUIREMENTS N/A CORE TEXT N/A CREDITS 30
+Some of the key features of summative assessment that will be explored include: validity, reliability, bias and fairness.
+Formative issues include validity, learning intentions, feedback and peer/self assessment.
+Issues explored include accountability, assessment policy, international assessment and vocational assessment.
+ASSESSMENT This module is assessed 1000-word critical review of a module reading plus a 4000-word critical essay relating to one of the key issues explored during the course or about an assessment practice, programme or policy with which you have been involved.
+SPECIAL ENTRY REQUIREMENTS N/A CORE TEXT Isaacs, Tina, Catherine Zara and Graham Herbert.
+(2013) Key Concepts in Educational Assessment.
+London: Sage.

 - Materials Development for Language Teaching